Aleister Crowley,

 Thelema

-if they were judged according to our contemporary standards.
-Thelemites, those who follow the laws of Thelema, often greet one another with the
+Masonsinto its magickal rituals.
+It's hard to conceive howmildly Crowley and his followers would have been receivedif they were judged according to our contemporary standards.
+Thelemites, those who follow the laws of Thelema, often greet one another with theshorthand "

 Subcultural Relevance